Natural Balance Vegetarian canned dog food receives the Advisor’s second-lowest tier rating of 2.5 stars.

 By the way, this product should only be offered to adult dogs.
 In no case should it be fed to puppies or pregnant or lactating females.

-Natural Balance Vegetarian Formula is a meatless canned dog food using potato protein as its main source of protein, thus earning the brand 2 stars.
+Natural Balance Vegetarian is a plant-based canned dog food using a moderate amount of potato protein as its main source of protein, thus earning the brand 2.5 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.